SILVERSPASE/portDomainService/README.md

 # Port Domain Service

-Docker, GRPC, 2 microservice and MongoDB party
+Docker, GRPC, 2 microservices and MongoDB party

 ## Overview
 Here we have two microservices which in pair gives a possibility to upload json file with port list and save it to database.